When I stopped drinking in 2017, it wasn’t because I wanted to.

 All those years I thought I was just broken, chaotic, lazy, stupid, always in chaos?
 It was undiagnosed ADHD.

-What I learnt not just about ADHD itself but the connection with problematic alcohol use blew my mind: ADHD brains don't produce enough dopamine, so we seek it through alcohol, drugs, sugar—anything that quiets the noise.
+ADHD brains don't produce enough dopamine, so we seek it through alcohol, drugs, sugar—anything that quiets the noise.

 The research showed that rates of many addictive behaviours was sky-high in ADHDers compared to the general population.

-While the stats made for shocking reading, they also made perfect sense.
+While the stats made for shocking reading, they also made perfect sense when I looked back …

 The alcohol switched my head off.
 I got a break from the swirling thoughts, the anxiety, the negative self talk.

 The relief was immense.
 The sense of peace, at last.
-And that was it; I’d found the solution.

-My love affair with alcohol had begun.”
+My ‘love affair’ with alcohol had begun.”

-But, it also showed me why so many people struggle with drinking and don't realise ADHD is underneath it all.
+It also showed me why so many people struggle with drinking and don't realise ADHD is underneath it all.

 Because when we understand what's really going on, we can finally stop fighting ourselves and start building a life that actually works for how our brains function.

-It eluded me for so many years, and it pains me for you to waste all that precious life stuck in this cycle.
+It eluded me for so many years, and it pains me for you to waste all that precious life stuck in this same cycle.

 You really do deserve better.